alibaba/bifrostui/packages/bui-core/src/Avatar/index.en-US.md

 ## Avatar combination

-In addition to providing individual avatars, we also offer combination avatars through `AvatarGroup`、`Avatar` combined use.
+In addition to providing individual avatars, we also offer combination avatars that can be used through AvatarGroup and Avatar combinations.

 ```tsx
 import { Avatar, AvatarGroup, Stack } from '@bifrostui/react';